Macon County Law Enforcement Training Center

 Contact Commander Jim Getz for Academy reservations.

-The 2023 Academy dates for our Basic Law Enforcement and Basic Corrections Classes have been updated and placed on the site.
-The BLE Academy will be 16 weeks.
-The first two BCO Academy classes are 5 weeks the last two BCO Classes in 2023 will be 8 weeks.
+The 2026 Academy dates for our Basic Law Enforcement and Basic Corrections Classes are on the website.
+The BLE Academy is 16 weeks and the BCO Academy classes are 8 weeks.

 We have partnered with the Sangamon County Corrections Academy for all your Correctional Officer training needs.